Functorial aggregation: Structures in

 These two representations correspond to two sorts of maps one can imagine between bundles.
 Indeed, consider 2-cells of the form

 The data $f\colon p(1)\to q(1)$ is the same in both cases.
-One checks that $f^\sharp$ is the data of a map $q[f i]\to p[i]$ for each $i\in p(1)$; in other words the left-hand side is just another representation of a map of polynomials $p\to q$.
-On the other hand, $f^\flat$ is the data of a map $p[i]\to q[fi]$ for each $i\in p(1)$; in other words it is just a commutative square.
+One checks that $f^\sharp$ is the data of a map $q[f(i)]\to p[i]$ for each $i\in p(1)$; in other words the left-hand side is just another representation of a map of polynomials $p\to q$.
+On the other hand, $f^\flat$ is the data of a map $p[i]\to q[f(i)]$ for each $i\in p(1)$; in other words it is just a commutative square.
 Here are set-theoretic representations of the 2-cells above:

 The above recovers the operation referred to in \cite[Section 4]{spivak2020dirichlet} as the \emph{Dirichlet transform} between polynomials and Dirichlet series.
-Whereas in that reference the operation was regarded as purely syntactic, we are now able to see that it has a universal property: it is an adjunction $p\mapsto p\ldag$. \end{example}
+Whereas in that reference the operation was regarded as purely syntactic, we are now able to see that it has a universal property: it is the adjoint $p\mapsto p\ldag$. \end{example}

-It is well-known that categories are monads in $\sspan$.
-We have already alluded to the fact that spans between sets correspond to bicomodules with linear carrier (between comonoids with linear carriers), so for example $c(1)\yon\bifrom[\dot{c}(1)\yon]c(1)\yon$ in the proposition below represents a span, and the monoid structure is giving us a category.
-In \cref{sec.sspan} we will discuss all this in detail, but for now we leave it in the background.

-\begin{proposition}[Right-adjoint comonads, left-adjoint monads] Let $c\in\ccatsharp$ be a category.
-Then $c$ can be considered as a right adjoint bicomodule $c(1)\yon\bifrom[c]c(1)\yon$ equipped with a comonoid structure.
-Its left adjoint has carrier